openstack/os-api-ref/doc/source/usage.rst

 max_version
   the last version that includes this parameter.
-Will render a *Deprecated in $version* stanza in the html output.
+Will render a *Available until $version* stanza in the html output.

 rest_status_code